-6. Es Caná, a small coastal town in the northeast of Ibiza
+5. Es Caná, a cool place to stay in the northeast of Ibiza

 Es Canar is a small coastal town in the northeast of Ibiza, a few minutes from Santa Eulalia.
 Well away from the big party towns further south, Es Canar is ideal for anyone looking for a quiet, small-town vacation, and also popular with families with younger children.